-RokuGuide Channel Description: The iTunes Podcast Roku channel provides access to all free podcasts in the iTunes library.
-You don't need iTunes installed on your computer to use this channel.
-It pulls podcasts directly from the iTunes library.
+RokuGuide Channel Description: The iTunes Podcast private/non-certified Roku channel provides access to free podcasts in the iTunes library.
+You don't need iTunes installed on your computer to use this channel, as it pulls podcasts directly from the iTunes library.
 And you don't even need an iTunes account.

 On launch, the iTunes Podcast channel offers the following options: